yohangglobal/research-vault/README.md

 For the past year or so, I have been using [Obsidian](https://obsidian.md/) as an ongoing compendium for my research, notes, and thoughts around the crypto industry.
 The majority of these notes have been private or published via our [Research Database](https://ggcapital.notion.site/Research-b47b51d18e994fadaa17467f84a0cd09) and I wanted to present how to use a tool like Obsidian for other researchers.

 So far, this has made research and writing much easier for me and I think it can do the same for you.
-Get started on freeing up those crowded thoughts by forking this repository and adding your own content or use this Vault as a framework for your own personal research.
+Freeing up those crowded thoughts can be as easy as forking this repository and adding your own content.
+You can also start from scratch and use this Vault as a framework for your own personal research.

-The ReadMe is split into installation, current content within the vault, and how this content is presented publicly.
+The README is split into installation, current content within the vault, and how this content is presented publicly.
 For more information on how to write your own ReadMe, visit [Protocol ReadMe](https://github.com/yohangglobal/protocol-readme).

 Let's get started!